AnotherKamila/kamila.is/teaching/how-routers-work/index.md

 ---
 title: How do Routers Work, Really?
+excerpt: An accessible overview of how exactly a router works, with code examples.
 ---

 **Work in progress**: I still need to clean this up & add the complete source code.
 The snippets here are conceptually correct, but some minor details need to be updated too.
 ETA for a more or less done version 2019-01-10 or earlier.